Lodestar-Finance/plvglp-oracle/README.md

 # plvGLP Oracle

 This repository contains the contracts and associated tooling to test and deploy oracle contracts to report the price of plvGLP.
-The development of these contracts was a collaborative effort between the Lodestar Finance and Plutus DAO teams.
 This repository relies heavily on hardhat and hardhat-deploy.
 If you are unfamiliar with the usage of these packages, please refer to the following:

 Hardhat: https://hardhat.org/docs